The scaling limit of the interface of the continuous-space symbiotic branching model: Introduction

 The restriction to $\varrho<\varrho_0$ seems artificial and comes from the technique of the proof.
-Although the value of $\varrho_0\approx {-0.9958}$ is {rather} close to $-1$, the result is remarkable, since it shows that {sub-linear speed of propagation} is not restricted to situations in which solutions are uniformly bounded as for instance for $\varrho=-1$.
-The proof is based on the `dyadic grid technique' in~\cite{T95} together with improved bounds on the moments of the symbiotic branching model (see the `critical curve' in Theorem \ref{thm:mc} below), circumventing the lack of uniform boundedness of the population sizes.
+Although the value of $\varrho_0\approx {-0.9958}$ is {rather} close to $-1$, the result is remarkable, since it shows that {sub-linear speed of propagation} is not restricted to situations in which solutions are uniformly bounded as, for instance, for $\varrho=-1$.
+The proof is based on the ``dyadic grid technique'' in~\cite{T95} together with improved bounds on the moments of the symbiotic branching model (see the ``critical curve'' in Theorem~\ref{thmm:mc} below), circumventing the lack of uniform boundedness of the population sizes.

-The symbiotic branching model exhibits the following fundamental \emph{scaling property}, see Lemma~8 of \cite{EF04}: If $(u_t, v_t)_{t\ge0}$ is a solution to $\mathrm{cSBM}(\rho, \gamma)_{u_0, v_0}$, then
+The symbiotic branching model exhibits the following fundamental \emph {scaling property} (see Lemma~8 of \cite{EF04}): If $(u_t, v_t)_{t\ge0}$ is a solution to $\operatorname{cSBM}(\rho, \gamma )_{u_0, v_0}$, then

-is a solution to $\mathrm{cSBM}(\rho, K \gamma)_{u^\ssup{K}_0, v^\ssup{K}_0}$ with initial states $(u^\ssup{K}_0, v^\ssup{K}_0$) transformed accordingly.
-Note that complementary Heaviside initial conditions $(u_0,v_0) = ({\1}_{\R^-}, {\1}_{\R^+})$ are invariant under this rescaling, thus in this case letting $K\to\infty$ in \eqref{scaling property} is equivalent to increasing the branching rate $\gamma\to\infty$.
+is a solution to $\operatorname{cSBM}(\rho, K \gamma)_{u^\ssup{K}_0, v^\ssup {K}_0}$ with initial states $(u^\ssup{K}_0, v^\ssup{K}_0)$ transformed accordingly.
+Note that complementary Heaviside initial conditions $(u_0,v_0) = ({\1 }_{\R^-}, {\1}_{\R^+})$ are invariant under this rescaling.
+Thus in this case letting $K\to\infty$ in~\eqref{scaling property} is equivalent to increasing the branching rate $\gamma\to\infty$.

 In light of the scaling property \eqref{scaling property}, one might hope that (at least for a suitable range of parameters) a diffusive rescaling could lead to an interesting scaling limit.
-In fact, the programme of letting the branching rate tend to infinity has been carried out for the \emph{discrete space} version of~(\ref{eqn:spde}).
-For the mutually catalytic model (the case $\rho = 0$), Klenke and Mytnik construct in a series of papers~\cite{KM10a, KM11b, KM11c} a non-trivial limiting process for $\gamma \to \infty$ (on the lattice) and study its long-term properties.
-This limit is called the ``infinite rate mutually catalytic branching process''.
-Moreover, Klenke and Oeler \cite{KO10} give a Trotter type approximation and {\em conjecture} that, under suitable assumptions, a non-trivial interface for the limiting process exists (see p.\ 485, before Corollary~1.2).
-Recently, analogous results have been derived by D\"oring and Mytnik in the case $\varrho \in(-1, 1)$ in~\cite{DM11a, DM12}.
+In fact, the program of letting the branching rate tend to infinity has been carried out for the \emph{discrete space} version of~(\ref{eqn:spde}).
+For the mutually catalytic model (the case $\rho= 0$), Klenke and Mytnik construct in a series of papers~\cite{KM10a,KM11b,KM11c} a nontrivial limiting process for $\gamma\to\infty$ (on the lattice) and study its long-term properties.
+This limit is called the ``infinite rate mutually catalytic branching process.''
+Moreover, Klenke and Oeler \cite{KO10} give a Trotter-type approximation and \emph{conjecture} that, under suitable assumptions, a nontrivial interface for the limiting process exists; see page~485, before Corollary~1.2.
+Recently, analogous results have been derived by D\"oring and Mytnik in the case $\varrho\in(-1, 1)$ in~\cite{DM11a,DM12}.